MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

     }
 ```

-This mode prevents multiple instances of an `Activity` from being started as long as the application is in the foreground.
+The `SingleTop` mode prevents multiple instances of an `Activity` from being started while the application is in the foreground.
 This `LaunchMode` may not be appropriate for applications that launch multiple activities in more complex notification scenarios.
-For more information about `LaunchMode` values, see [Android Activity LaunchMode](https://developer.android.com/guide/topics/manifest/activity-element#lmode).
+For more information about `LaunchMode` enumeration values, see [Android Activity LaunchMode](https://developer.android.com/guide/topics/manifest/activity-element#lmode).

-The `MainActivity` class contains the following methods:
+In the `MainActivity` class is modified to receive incoming notifications:

 ```csharp
 protected override void OnCreate(Bundle savedInstanceState)